Why I Switched from Rogue to Surplus Strength: The Best Safety Spotter Arms for Garage Gyms (6 Months of Use)

 The Problem: When Safety Becomes a Chore

-For years, I ran the standard Rogue Monster spotter arms.
-They’re bombproof.
+They are bombproof.
 Built like tanks.
-You could drop a truck on them and they’d be fine.
-They’re also massive, clunky, and intrusive, but at least they’re as reliable as death, taxes, and KU winning at Allen Fieldhouse.
+You could probably drop a truck on them and they would shrug it off.
+They are as reliable as death, taxes, and Kansas winning at Allen Fieldhouse.
 Rock Chalk.

 Enter Surplus Strength: The Stealth Advantage